 In this story, we have compiled Winter Trails and Trail Reports for Banff and Kananaskis.

 Know Before You Go

 Low risk does not equal no risk.
 Some official winter trails cross avalanche paths!
 Other Class 1 / Simple Terrain trails end right before dangerous features (cliffs, large avalanche slopes) so you need to carry a map and know where to turn back.
 For example, if you snowshoe to Fairview Lookout, you must stop at the lookout and return the way you came.
-The summer loop beyond the lookout is NOT safe in winter as it passes through a major slide zone.
+There is a major slide zone past the lookout!

 You should always research your route for potential hazards (avalanche slopes, gullies, cliffs, cornices, etc.) and check the Avalanche Report* at Avalanche Canada before heading out.
 Danger levels are reported from 1-Low to 5-Extreme.
-See the Avalanche Danger Rating Scale here: Avalanche Canada – Avalanche Danger.
+See the Avalanche Danger Rating Scale below.
 Avoid ALL avalanche terrain when avalanche danger is Extreme/High!

-*Avalanche reports will be available daily from November 23, 2017 on.
+*Avalanche reports are available daily from mid November until late spring.

 Here are the official winter trails and trail reports for Banff National Park and Kananaskis.

 Banff National Park Trail Reports, Avalanche Bulletin, and Winter Trails